Priya4607/Bike-Sharing-Demand-Predictions/README.md

 # Bike-Sharing-Demand-Predictions
 A demonstration of bike sharing rental predictions using a simple neural network.
-This project is a part of udacity's Deep Learning Specilization Nanodegree.
+This project is a part of udacity's Deep Learning Specialization Nanodegree.